opossum-tool/OpossumUI/USER_GUIDE.md

 #### Attribution List

-All existing attributions are listed and can be selected. **Pre-selected** attributions are signaled by a gradient in the color.
+All existing attributions are listed and can be selected. **Pre-selected** attributions are signaled by an `P` icon.
 They can be confirmed, which converts them into attributions in all views and in the progress bar.
 However, that is not a requirement. **Pre-selected** and manual attributions are both written in the output file.
 On top there is a checkbox that allows for filtering for attributions marked for follow-up.

 #### Selected Attribution Panel